c-hudson/mec/README.md

-# mec
+﻿# mec
    This script takes mushcode and attempts to make it more readable by splitting single lines across multiple lines.
 Various arbitrary rules are used to split up commands and functions.

    Conversion back into a MUSH appropriate form is supported and is done so without loss of characters from the original.
-I.e. If the mushcode is "formated" and then "unformated", the output should be the same as the original mushcode.
+I.e. If the mushcode is "formatted" and then "unformatted", the output should be the same as the original mushcode.

 ```